chenyyxx/Mobile_HRI_Lab_Hub/Lab0/Readme.md

 ## Deliverables

-1. Link to the folder of a ROS package that contains a publisher and a subscriber [This is the link](https://github.com/chenyyxx/Mobile_HRI_Lab_Hub/tree/main/Lab0)
+1. Link to the folder of a ROS package that contains a publisher and a subscriber.
+    [This is the link](https://github.com/chenyyxx/Mobile_HRI_Lab_Hub/tree/main/Lab0)
-2. List 5 questions you have about ROS following the tutorial, answers you have found and things you still don't get
+2. List 5 questions you have about ROS following the tutorial, answers you have found and things you still don't get.

     a.
 How do I change the size of the ROS graph?
 Still don't get it.
     b.
 When creating a publisher, is the timer a required field?
 No.
     c.
 What can the subscriber do with the data other than logging the received data?
 Can do whatever things I define in the function.
     d.
 What are some other data types that the publisher can publish besides String?
-It could basically be any data types
+It could basically be any data types.
     e.
 What is the 10 parameter for inside the subscriber callback function?
 It is the `qos_profile`.
 Still not quite understand what does the `10` mean.

 3. Feedback on the bootcamp: What was easy and what was difficult to understand?
     Everthing is pretty straight forward.
 The tutorial is great.